Interrupted Reaching Out Movement

 • relationship to the outside world

-When connection to either parent becomes blocked, interrupted, or burdened, the child’s movement toward life and relationship may also become affected.
+When connection to a parent feels blocked, unsafe, or emotionally unavailable, the child’s ability to trust connection and move fully into life may also become affected.

 Parentification and Emotional Burdens